United Tech says Middle East orders slow due to low oil prices

-NEW YORK (Reuters) - United Technologies Corp (UTX.N) said on Thursday that slowing orders for climate controls, elevators and other products in the Middle East due to low oil prices had prompted it to scale back some revenue forecasts for the year.
+NEW YORK, March 10 (Reuters) - United Technologies Corp said on Thursday that slowing orders for climate controls, elevators and other products in the Middle East due to low oil prices had prompted it to scale back some revenue forecasts for the year.

 The company said the sales slowdown affected heating, ventilation and air conditioning systems, fire systems, elevators and escalators, and was coming from countries across the region.